Lyric Arts gratefully accepts gifts of stock—and you can receive significant tax benefits when you give long-term appreciated stock.

 How to donate stock

 Contact your broker and determine the stock and the number of shares you would like to contribute.
-Please contact Managing Director Laura Tahja Johnson (firstname.lastname@example.org or 763-433-2510, ext.
-103) with the following information so that we can instruct our broker to accept delivery of your gift and acknowledge it properly for income tax purposes:
+Please contact Associate Managing Director Sharon Broscha (firstname.lastname@example.org or 763-233-0802) with the following information so that we can instruct our broker to accept delivery of your gift and acknowledge it properly for income tax purposes:

 - Your name